amirelemam/amirelemam/README.md

 I'm Amir Elemam, a **Senior Software Engineer**, mainly focused on backend solutions.

-I'm a Bachelor of Biomedical Informatics, AWS Certified Developer - Associate, Microsoft Certified Professional and OpenJS Node.js Services Developer.
+I'm a Bachelor of Biomedical Informatics, AWS Certified Developer - Associate, Microsoft Certified Professional and OpenJS Node.js Certified Services Developer (30th person in the world to get this certification).

 I currently work with **Node.js** and **AWS**, while I have worked with React.js, Python, C#, Vue.js, PHP and C in the past.